-The administrative simplification provisions of HIPAA impose privacy and security requirements on covered entities that are designed to protect the privacy and security of certain health information.
+HIPAA’s administrative simplification provisions impose privacy and security requirements on covered entities that are designed to protect the privacy and security of certain health information.

 Under HIPAA, a covered entity is defined as a healthcare provider, healthcare clearinghouse, or group health plan.
 “Protected health information” (PHI) refers generally to individually identifiable health information that meets any one or more of the following criteria:

 - transmitted by electronic media

 - maintained in any such medium

 - transmitted or maintained in any other form or medium.

 Frequently, covered entities retain the services of business associates to perform or assist in the performance of functions that use or disclose individually identifiable health information (such as claims processing administration, legal services, consulting services, and the like).